-In this article, I would like to introduce one of the essential feature that makes your code more readable.
-If you are a C# developer, you have already know about ‘using’ directive and its purpose.
-In general, using directive allow the use of types in a namespace so that you do not have to qualify the use of a type in that namespace.
+In this article, I would like to introduce one of the essential features “Namespace Alias Qualifier” that makes your code more readable.
+If you are a C# developer, you already know about ‘using’ directive and its purpose.
+In general, using directive allows the use of types in a namespace so that you do not have to qualify the use of a type in that namespace.
 In this article we will go one step further and understand how to make code readable by creating namespace alias qualifier in C#.

 Instead of navigating to the reference via context menu/f12, create the namespace alias.
-In the below code, I have created the SIO as alias name for System.IO namespace.
-Hence, my code is more readable as I can easily identity File.Exist() belongs to which namespace on the go (without having navigating to its reference).
+In the code below, I have created the SIO as an alias name for System.IO namespace.
+Hence, my code is more readable as I can easily identify File.Exist() belongs to which namespace on the go (without navigating to its reference).